Giatzis/PhD-Thesis/Analyzer Functionality Documentation/Section_01_Overview_and_Architecture.md

 )
 ```

-The analyzer is not a monolith — it delegates two major tasks to separate companion modules:
+The analyzer delegates two major tasks to separate companion modules:

 - **`DCR_Graph_Generator`**: Generates Dynamic Condition Response (DCR) process graphs from detected patterns.
 A DCR graph is a formal behavioral model showing the lifecycle of events and their constraints (e.g., "pause must happen before execute can occur").